Charter Schools

 A Public School Academy (PSA) is a state‐supported public school operating under a charter contract issued by a public authorizing body.
 PSAs are also commonly referred to as charter schools.
 A charter school is required to adhere to Michigan statutes and rules for special education, as well as the federal requirement.
 A charter school is not a private school.

-Charter schools are prohibited by law from discriminating in admissions and must accept every student who applies (or hold a lottery if there are more applicants than the school can accommodate).
+Charter schools must accept every student who applies (or hold a lottery if there are more applicants than the school can accommodate).
 Read more: Charter School Q&A from Michigan Department of Education (the section on special education begins on page 15)

 Parents need to ask important questions when considering enrolling in a charter school.
 You can find the answer to many questions about PSA’s here: